 More specific to AR’s advantages, advertisers are drawn to its ability to let them flex creative muscles and transcend 2D media where they’ve been confined for years.
 There’s also a strong business case shown in campaign performance metrics that continue to validate AR’s ROI.

 Lastly, AR offers versatility.
 It can achieve upper-funnel engagement to reach Superbowl-sized audiences in places like Facebook’s News Feed.
 And it can drive lower-funnel conversions through immersive product try-ons.
 Few ad media can claim this full-funnel capability.

 So who’s doing what to tap into that advertiser demand?
 Snapchat is in the lead, due mostly to its dedicated focus on AR, and the medium’s alignment with its camera company mission.
 Facebook looms large with greater global scale in its Flagship app and News Feed distribution.

 Facebook has also begun to distribute AR through other properties like Messenger and Portal.
-But real opportunity could be Instagram, where AR aligns with its camera-forward audience and business model.
+But the real opportunity could be Instagram, where AR aligns with its camera-forward audience and business model.
 Instagram has already cultivated a product-discovery use case.

 Instagram has also made several moves over the past few years to be more transactional.
 That’s on a crash course with AR: Discovering products in the feed, then visualizing them in AR, then having a big shiny buy button to transact on the spot, is altogether a natural flow.